sbancuz/Appunti/Minimax algorithm.md

 \end{algorithmic}\end{algorithm}
 ```
 If this could be perfectly done it would bring down the [[Complexity of an algorithm]] to $O(b^{m/2})$.
 This means that the branching factor becomes $\sqrt{ b }$.
+### Heuristic alpha beta pruning

+To maximize the computation time, we can cut off the search early and apply a heuristic evaluation function.
+One example of when to use this approach would be chess -- that even with all other optimizations remains to large to check completely.
+In other words we change:
+- $\text{Utility} \to \text{Eval}$
+- $\text{Terminal}\to \text{Cutoff}$

+The **eval** function returns an **estimate** of the expected utility of state $s$ to $p$ and for terminal states it must be equal to the utility.
+$$
+\text{Utility}(loss,p) \leq \text{Eval}(s,p) \leq \text{Utility}(win, p)
+$$
+Most evaluation functions will work by calculating various **features** -- like in chess the type of remaining pieces.
+These features taken together will form **categories**.
+The evaluation function does not know which states are which, but it can return a value that estimates the **proportion** of states with each outcome.
+$$
+\text{Eval}(s) = \sum w_{i}f_{i}(s) \qquad \text{ with} \sum w_{i} = 1
+$$
+Cutting off the search at a fixed depth can easily lead to errors due to the approximate nature of the evaluation function.
+For example when reaching a certain $d$ we find a very good move but the opponent response will capture a queen with no compensation.
+This means that we shouldn't always use the evaluation function, but be restricted to the **quiescent** cases -- that is states where the next action will wildly swing the eval.
+For the other cases the evaluation function should never be computed.

+Another problem would be the **horizon effect** -- that is when an evaluation function will delay an inevitable bad move by doing some other bad moves, ending up in a worse position overall.
+This can be mitigated by allowing **singular extensions** of some branches of the computation for moves that are *clearly better*.
+### Forward pruning

+Another approach to reduce the search tree is to eliminate *a priori*  some really bad moves to focus the search on the other moves.
+This is akin on how a human would play a game of chess, by discarding the obvious bad moves and focusing on the few good moves in the position.

+This approach obviously poses some risks because it could miss a good move after a *obviously bad* one, thus ending up in a worse position because it didn't check that tree.
+Another idea would be to do **late move reduction** that checks this bad states, but with a lesser depth than the other branches.
 ### Expectiminimax

 This is a variation meant to represent stochastic searches.
 To be able to represent the uncertainty of the outcome of the moves we introduce **chance nodes** -- one for each possible outcome -- and put them after every decision.
 Since positions do not have definite minimax values, we can only calculate the **expected value** of a position using the average of the scores.